 - 1 tablespoon Madras curry powder

-- 1 pound Yukon gold potatoes (about 4), cubed
+- 1 pound Yukon gold potatoes (about 4), peeled and cubed

 - Spoonful of plain whole milk or Greek yogurt (optional)